Spider plants

-Spider plants (Chlorophytum comosum) are reliable and companiable plants.
-They can help to reduce air pollution so try putting one near a computer.
-Spider plants are tolerant of erratic watering but respond to care with a weekly feed of something like Baby Bio added to their water.
+Spider plants are tolerant of neglect and erratic watering but respond to care with a weekly feed of something like Baby Bio added to their water.
 The occasional use of rain water helps too.
 They will grow in most positions, however if sat on a sunny windowsill the leaves may turn brown at the edges as they get scorched by the sun.
 So a spot where they get light but not in direct sunlight will suit them beautifully.
+Ideal to put in a hanging basket so the stems can cascade down, you can re-pot occasionally with any general compost.

 Spider plants also add a seventies retro feel to a room when hung in a macramé plant holders.
 You can be creative with string and beads and make something individual and fun.
 They also make good presents.